noir-lang/noir/docs/docs/about_aztec/roadmap/cryptography_roadmap.md

 ## Goblin projects

-Goblin is a deferred verification framework thats allow for an order-of-magnitude increase in the complexity of computations that Aztec users can execute with full privacy.
+Goblin is a deferred verification framework that allows for an order-of-magnitude increase in the complexity of computations that Aztec users can execute with full privacy.
 This corresponds to a 10x increase in the expressivity of Noir programs that can be run in practice without melting anybody's favorite phone or laptop.
 Read more [here](https://hackmd.io/@aztec-network/B19AA8812).